 Everyone remembers the excitement in childhood that came with seeing the ice cream truck rolling down the street.
 There’s no better way to reinvigorate a crowd than to leverage the universal magic of ice cream for bringing smiles to every age group.

-Some venues can even recreate the ice cream truck experience with a cart service.
-With this, they fill a portable cooler with ice cream sandwiches, bars, and single serving cups.
+Some venues can even recreate the ice cream truck experience with cart service.
+With this, they fill a portable cooler with ice cream sandwiches, bars, and single-serving cups.
 It’s as close as you’ll get to a fail-proof snack idea.